 Advocacy is more than just aligning yourself with a cause-it is making an impact on the lives of those that need it the most.
 Growing up in the South Bronx, Mr. Dominguez developed a keen perception of the systemic cycles that prevent communities from enjoying a safe environment in which to prosper and raise children.
 Fueled by his past experiences and driven by his desire to do justice, he rose from difficult circumstances and worked tirelessly to position himself to become a voice of the voiceless.

 Mr. Dominguez later transitioned to civil practice, joining Thomas Kennedy Sampson and Tompkins LLP as defense counsel for several major corporations and insurance companies.
-Today, he specializes in personal injury, negligent security, and civil rights cases as a trial attorney with Morgan & Morgan Atlanta, where he has carved out a reputation for turning traditionally under-valued cases into six-figure judgments.
+Today, he specializes in personal injury, negligent security and civil rights cases as a trial attorney with Morgan & Morgan Atlanta, where he has carved out a reputation for turning traditionally under-valued cases into six-figure judgments.
 As a trial attorney at the largest Plaintiff’s firm in the country, Miguel still managed to stand out, having tried the most jury trials in the Atlanta office during 2017-2018.
-Miguel is most passionate about his work fighting on behalf of the victims of violent crime, who have been seriously injured or killed in crime ridden neighborhoods, while apartment complex and motel owners profit.
+Miguel is most passionate about his work fighting on behalf of victims of violent crime, who have been seriously injured or killed in crime-ridden neighborhoods, while apartment complex and motel owners profit.